verifyica-team/pipeliner/MIGRATION.md

 ### Why the change?

-Because of the use of the `id` field for scoping, the `id` values had to be unique across the entire pipeline, which was cumbersome.
+Because the `id` field was using for variable scoping, the `id` values had to be unique across the entire pipeline, which was cumbersome.

 ## Variable Scoping